Storing Project Settings in Version Control

 Each administrative change made to the project settings in the TeamCity web UI is committed to the version control; the changes are made noting the TeamCity user as the committer.

 If the settings change is committed to the version control, the TeamCity server will detect the modifications and apply them to the project on the fly.

-The settings in the VCS are stored in the
+The versioned settings are stored in the

 Synchronizing Settings with VCS

 By default, the synchronization of the project settings with the version control is disabled.

 To enable it, go to Project Settings | Versioned Settings.